HomeGrowing HouseplantsHow to Propagate Pothos | Pothos Propagation Guide

 9. Taking Cuttings from a Damaged or Old Vine

 For successful results, take cuttings from a healthy pothos plant.
-If the stems are old or damaged, the plant will struggle to form roots.
+If the stems are too old or damaged, the plant may struggle to form roots.

-Root formation needs a lot of energy; select a stem that can do it well.
+Root formation needs a lot of energy; select a stem with vigorous growth on the mother plant.

 Watch this video for more information